avery-gfs/Game-Design-and-Development/README.md

     vx = 0
 ```

-- Python doesn't use parentheses on conditions
+- Python doesn't use parentheses on conditions.
-- Python uses `elif` instead of `else if`
+- Python uses `elif` instead of `else if`.

 **Functions**